jackricketts/Health-Device-Simulation/README.md

 # Health-Device-Simulation
 This is a program that simulates the use of the RaDoTech health device.
 (NOT AFFILIATED WITH RADOTECH)

+HOW TO RUN PROGRAM:
+1. Ensure that all source files exist, as well as /Forms and /Resources contain the required files as detailed above.
+2. Open the 'team28comp3004.pro' file in QT Creator.
+3. Press the 'run' button.

+HOW TO USE THE PROGRAM:
+1. Create and modify/delete profiles as required, using the main screen within the UI.
+2. Submit scans by pressing 'new scan' then filling out the simulated sensor values as required.
+3. Submit the scan.
+4. View scan results by selecting a profile, then clicking on the result in the results dropdown pane.
+5. Battery charging will be required after submitting multiple scans, use the 'Charge Battery' button on any screen to modify the battery percentage.
+Scans cannot be completed if the battery charge is insufficient.
+Each scan currently expends 5%.

 SOURCE FILES:

 'battery.h' - the header file for the Battery class.